lewagon/sass-challenges/README.md

 ### Final objective

-The final goal of these 2-day challenges is to obtain [this website](http://lewagon.github.io/stylus) with a clean and organized project architecture and generic and re-usable CSS modules, which will be **very precious for your future projects**.
+The final goal of these 2-day challenges is to obtain [this website](http://lewagon.github.io/stylus) with a clean and organized project architecture and generic and re-usable CSS modules.
+This will be **extremely precious for your future projects**.

 ### `01-middleman-content-migration`